-Use of G.hn for Industrial Control Networks via Power Bus (multiple phases to improve speed ~400Mbps)
+Figure 15 Use of G.hn for Industrial Control Networks.
+Via Power Bus (e.g. three-phase system to improve speed ~400Mbps).

-Use of G.hn for Industrial Robots
+Figure 16 Use of G.hn for Industrial Robots

 Fiber Extension for Extreme Environment

 Hardened G.hn Access devices can be installed to upgrade existing Fiber to The Curb (FTTC) to 1Gb speeds, using the existing fiber connections and copper drops as well as the existing DC power.
 These G.hn Access systems have industrial profile and can operate under difficult environmental situations such as flooding and extreme temperatures.